+570

+573

+576

+579

+582

+585

+588

+591

+594

 some trait combinations and some particular genetic architectures.
 In this way, the model can also be used to assess the robustness of some previous and more simple theoretical models, in a more realistic framework.
-For instance, we can measure the correlation between traits, relate it to fitness at each generation, and simultaneously observe whether these correlations between traits foster – or not - the building of actual non-random allelic structure within the genome (here pleiotropy for instance).
+For instance, we can measure the correlation between traits, relate it to fitness at each generation, and simultaneously observe whether these correlations between traits foster – or not - the building of actual non-random allelic structure within the genome.
 It allows us to show, among other things, that the building of genetic correlation between mating preferences and a trait

 - assumed by quantitative genetics approaches and at the core of Runaway selection (Fisher, 1915; Lande, 1981) - also occurs in our more complex model and explicitly arises from assortative mating process.
-But in our model, assortative mating is not assumed: it emerges from the evolution of preference and competitiveness, and interactions between individuals during the breeding season, achieving variable mating and reproductive success.
-Additionally, in the presented simulations, such genetic correlation was not accompanied by an increase of pleiotropy, whereas it was sometimes mentioned that pleiotropy could indeed foster such dynamics.
+But in our model, assortative mating is not assumed: it can potentially emerge from the evolution of preference and competitiveness, and interactions between individuals during the breeding season, achieving variable mating and reproductive success.
+Additionally, in the presented simulations, the rising of such genetic correlation is accompanied by the evolution of a modular genetic architecture.

-In addition, the role of environmental parameters on this dynamic phase is paramount, and we allow to simultaneously test for the effect of habitat resource (K), social parameter (M), and genetic constraints (mutation rate µ as well as the physical structure of the genome).
+In addition, the role of environmental parameters on this dynamic phase is paramount, and the model can be used to simultaneously test for the effect of habitat resource (K), social parameter (M), and genetic constraints (mutation rate µ as well as the physical structure of the genome).
 All of these parameters will likely affect the genetic variance, which will in turn condition the speed of evolution.
-The study of these effects is central to the understanding of biodiversity dynamics and resilience, and our model could be used to investigate
+The study of these effects is central to the understanding of biodiversity dynamics and resilience: for instance the model could be used to investigate variable mutation rates in time or along the genome, or to explore the effect of fluctuating resource in the environment or factors affecting the distribution of potential mating partners.

-591

-594
+The second phase, in our current examples, is characterized by having reached an evolutionary pseudo equilibrium, the mean and variance of traits being stable within a population.
+Likewise, K, mutation rate, the physical structure of the genome and mating group size may have a strong impact on the outcome of the simulations.
+First, it can affect what are the mean values for traits, population size, and genetic architecture, but

 597

 600

 603

 606

 609

 612

 615

 618

-variable mutation rates in time or along the genome, or to explore the effect of fluctuating resource in the environment or factors affecting the distribution of potential mating partners.

-The second phase is characterized by having reached an evolutionary pseudo equilibrium, the mean and variance of traits being stable within a population.
-Likewise, K, mutation rate, the physical structure of the genome and mating group size may have a strong impact on the outcome of the simulations.
-First, it can affect what are the mean values for traits, population size, and genetic architecture, but also their respective variances at equilibrium.
+621

+also their respective variances at equilibrium.
 Although these equilibria can seldom be observed in nature, where many environmental parameters fluctuate, they can nevertheless be used as a reference point to compare (qualitatively) our predictions with theoretical models.
-For instance, our results on genetic architecture suggest that pleiotropy can be counter selected in some situations even in the absence of functional trade-off in gene activities (Guillaume and Otto, 2012), and support the idea that selection pressures may substantially shape the distribution of pleiotropic effects among genes (Cheverud, 1996; Hansen, 2003; Pigliucci, 2008).
+For instance, our results on genetic architecture suggest that allelic correlation can be counter selected in some situations even in the absence of functional trade-off in gene activities (Guillaume and Otto, 2012), and support the idea that selection pressures may substantially shape the distribution of pleiotropic effects among genes (Cheverud, 1996; Hansen, 2003; Pigliucci, 2008).